Comfort food at its finest: soba noodles with baby bok choy, peppers and broccoli, topped with a creamy peanut sauce and sesame seeds!

 Best served at room temperature.

-I would love to see what you create in the kitchen with Let's Nom, so be sure to tag your masterpiece @lovewildlivefree & @Lets_Nom!
+I would love to see if you make this recipe, so be sure to tag your masterpiece @lovewildlivefree on all of the social media.

 *Coconut Aminos."
 Coconut Aminos.
 Coconut Secret, n.d.
 Web.
 11 Jan.
 2015. <https://www.coconutsecret.com/aminos2.html>.